CSU-CompSci-CS163-4/PracticalOptionKnightFight/README.md

 Based on that idea, the first classes you should actually look at implementing is

 * DiceType
-* DiceSet (relatively easy, only one method, only dependent on DiceType)
-  - Make sure to test!
 * Attributes
 * Fortune
   - Make sure to test!